tracer-x/TracerX-examples/README.md

   --with-z3               The directory of Z3 (defaults to /usr/local/lib/z3)
   --with-stp              The directory of STP (defaults to /usr/local)
 ```
-- The following option is relevant only for running **join** examples
+- The following option is relevant only for running with **join** examples
 ```
   --with-clpr             The directory of CLP(R) (defaults to /usr/local)
 ```
-- The following options are relevant only for running **coreutils** examples
+- The following options are relevant only for running with **coreutils** examples
 ```
   --with-wllvm            The source directory of whole-program-llvm (defaults
                           to /usr/local/lib/whole-program-llvm)